v-Arma/a3g-framework-modules/anti-loot-param/README.md

-# AGM Bleedout Parameter
+# Anti Loot Parameter
-Adds a parameter to change the AGM bleedout time during role select.
+Adds a parameter to change the anti loot script behavior.